-Freshmen and new students who transfer fewer than 31 hours must complete a minimum of 22 semester credit hours, which comprise the Freshman Core Curriculum, in order to be released to their major departments.
-Students who are ready to exit University College must take and pass: 6 semester hours of written Composition (a grade of C or better is required in each course); 3 semester hours of math at the pre-calculus level or higher; 3 semester hours of literature or fine arts; 3 semester hours of a social science; 2 semester hours of physical education activities, health science, or military science, and ORI 101, Survival Skills for University Life, including Operation Jump-Start.
+Freshmen and new students, who transfer fewer than 31 hours, must complete a minimum of 22 semester credit hours, which comprise the freshman core curriculum, in order to be released to their major departments.
+Students who are ready to exit University College must have taken and passed: 6 semester hours of written English Composition (A grade of C or higher is required in each course); 4 hours of science (including a 3 semester hour course and a 1 hour lab); 3 semester hours of math at the pre-calculus level or higher; 3 semester hours of literature or fine arts; 3 semester hours of a social science; 2 semester hours of physical education activities, health science, or military science, and ORI 101, Survival Skills for University Life, including Operation Jump-Start.